onap/vnfrqts-requirements/docs/Chapter8.rst

   summarized statistically over a time interval, or computed as a KPI, with the summary or KPI being delivered.
-- We expect the reporting frequency to be configurable depending on the virtual network function’s needs for management.
+- We expect the reporting frequency to be configurable depending on the virtual network function's needs for management.
 For example, Service Provider may choose to vary the frequency of collection between normal and trouble-shooting scenarios.
 - Decisions about the frequency of data reporting will affect the